- How Sleep Works

 Like other mattresses from Saatva, the Loom & Leaf qualifies for free White Glove delivery in the contiguous U.S. This service includes in-home mattress assembly and old mattress removal; most competing manufacturers charge customers an extra fee of at least $100 for White Glove delivery.
 The Loom & Leaf is also backed by a 120-night sleep trial and a 15-year warranty, both of which are longer than average.

-TEMPUR-Cloud mattresses are somewhat expensive compared to other memory foam beds, making them a good pick for shoppers with bigger budgets.
-The company offers full White Glove delivery for free to customers in the contiguous U.S.; each mattress in the series is backed by a 90-night sleep trial and a 10-year warranty.
+The Casper Wave has an above-average price-point, making it a good pick for shoppers with bigger budgets.
+To mitigate the costs, the company offers free White Glove delivery for the mattress.
+It is backed by a 100-night sleep trial and a 10-year warranty.

 Pregnant women face sleep difficulties during all three trimesters of their pregnancy.
 For most women, the first and third trimesters are particularly rough; both periods are characterized by chronic discomfort and frequent nighttime urination.
 The period after childbirth, known as the postpartum period, is also challenging due to the constant needs of newborn babies — often in the middle of the night.